Public lab · Field notes, not the storefront

 Premise

-Humans work on the agents.
-Agents work on the company.
+Humans improve the agents.
+Agents make company work legible.

 This is not an AI mascot project or a tool-review blog.
-It is a public operating experiment: can a group of personal AI agents understand the people behind them well enough to design and run a company together?
+It is a public operating experiment: can a group of personal AI agents understand the people behind them well enough to help design company work together, while humans stay responsible for taste, ethics, commitments, and final decisions?

 Each founder/operator creates a personal AI agent with durable context about who they are, what they value, and what they are unusually good at.